The-Real-MVPs/cisco-time-series-analysis/README.md

 - Explore the historical data of the DIR contracts with Cisco.
 - Create a model for the sales forecast of Cisco with public agencies.

-*Result:*
+**Result:**
-We made a data exploration and created the regression model that can forecast the sales based on the date features only.
+We explored 8 years of Texas DIR purchases of Cisco Products, finding patterns which could be articulable.
+Then, we created a purchase forecasting model which can predict purchases based on patterns found within date features only.
+Finally, we reported our findings via a canva presentation and utilzing tableau to show findings in a dashboard.

 ## **Recommendations and next steps:**
 - split data on 5 different sets based on the customer type and mae predictions for every set.